ha-p-e/option-like/README.md

 # option-like

-Experiment to provide an option like experience when working with `null` and `undefined` without introducing new types or changing type signatures for easier integration.
+Experiment to provide a more option like experience when working with (tagless) unions with undefined or null without introducing new types or changing type signatures for easier integration.

 ### Example